 Good point.
-As someone who did not celebrate Christmas growing up, I don’t see Commercial Madness centering on Christmas.
-It centers on heartwarming or comical stories.
+As someone who did not celebrate Christmas growing up, I don’t want Commercial Madness centering on Christmas.
+It want it to center on heartwarming or comical stories.
 For example, the Amazon commercial focuses on perseverance and community support during the pandemic, while the Allegro commercial focuses on an elderly person learning English in order to communicate with his grand daughter.
 However, Commercial Madness certainly has Christmas as an omnipresent backdrop.
 Not every student will see themselves in this backdrop.
-So, this comment pushed me to think even further than last year (we are all on a journey).
+So, this comment pushed me to think even further (we are all on a journey).

-And so, at my new school, I decided to anonymously poll my students, asking them how they would feel if I were to use Christmas/Holiday commercials to tell stories.
-If just one of my students answered “I would feel excluded”, I would not run any Commercial Madness:
+I started anonymously polling my students, asking them what end of year celebration they celebrate and how they would feel if I were to use Christmas/Holiday commercials to tell stories.
+If just one of my students answers “I would feel excluded”, I will not run any Commercial Madness:

-Personally, what bothers me more with Commercial Madness is that it tends to only feature White body-abled heterosexual characters.
+Personally, what bothers me more with Commercial Madness is that it tends to only feature white body-abled cis heterosexual characters.
 That is because it heavily relies on French ads, which have a long way to go in terms of representation.
-That’s the reason why last year I recommended dropping French ads and seeking American or British ads that are definitely more diverse.
+That’s the reason why I recommended dropping French ads and seeking American or British ads that are definitely more diverse.

 Happy Commercial Madness season!